Updated

 So have of your team members serve as the “man on the street” for your remote audience between sessions.
 This person should provide continuity and a “brand voice” for attendees when actual programming isn’t taking place.
 For instance, they recap the session, provide links to additional resources, or even interview upcoming speakers.
 All of those extra touches round out the experience and turn a static series of webinars into a more complete event experience.

-gamification: Gamification is basically a giant event-wide challenge that gives people points for participating in different event-related activities (attending sponsor booths, participating in sessions, etc.).
+c.
+Use gamification: Gamification is basically a giant event-wide challenge that gives people points for participating in different event-related activities (attending sponsor booths, participating in sessions, etc.).
 Attendees compete to get the most points, with winners receiving products from sponsors or the host company.
 And if you’re using a mobile hybrid event app, anyone can join in on the fun, whether they’re in the crowd or on the couch.

 Want to go even deeper?
-Check out these takeaways from our webinar on audience engagement
+Check out these takeaways from our webinar on audience engagement.

 Your choice of hybrid event software will make or break your remote attendees’ experience at your event — and by extension, their perception of your brand.
 So pick wisely.
 Below are some considerations to keep in mind as you shop hybrid event softwares.